roryfitz/portfolio/Heart_Failure.md

 # Heart Failure
-Here I compared the creatinine phosphokinase levels in female and male smokers and nonsmokers
+Here I compared the creatinine phosphokinase levels in female and male smokers and nonsmokers.

 ```python
 # read in the data
 hf = pd.read_csv('heart_failure.csv')
 ```

-I converted the binary and boolean values of the sex and smoking conditions to strings in order to make the resulting table more readable
+I converted the binary and boolean values of the sex and smoking conditions to strings in order to make the resulting table more readable.
 ```python
 # convert 0,1 values of 'sex' and 'smoking' to descriptive strings
 dict1 = {0:'female', 1:'male'}